Chapter Introduction

 69 And has raised up a horn of salvation for us

-In the house of His servant David,
+In the house of His servant David.
+(Luke 1:68-69)

 There's a consistent pattern through the bible of a horn being the symbol or mark of power.
 This is a visual representation of the omnipotence of Jesus.
-This little lamb with 7 horns is the Lamb of God, shown perfect in power and majesty.
+This little lamb with seven horns is the Lamb of God, shown perfect in power and majesty.
 The seven eyes are the eyes of God, revealing His omniscience, He sees all, everywhere, all the time.
 Nothing escapes His sight.
-It's possible this is a link point to the allusion to 7 eyes in Zechariah.
+It’s possible this is a link point to the allusion to seven eyes in Zechariah.

 8 ‘Hear, O Joshua, the high priest,